persapiens/Course/HW/HW1.md

 In this homework assignment, you will complete the following tasks:

 * Be able to automatically provision, from **2 service providers**.
-If using digitalocean, I will keep the api key open for testing, but by submission, you must be able to obtain your own api key.
+  (If using digitalocean, I will keep the api key open for testing, but by submission, you must be able to obtain your own api key.)
+* Write an Ansible playbook that will deploy a simple nginx webserver.
 * Be able to automatically create an inventory file (consumable by ansible) that describes the allocated servers.
-* Write an ansible playbook that will deploy a simple nginx webserver.
 * Use configuration management to be able to build your repo, e.g., package managers such as npm, maven, etc.

 ## Service Providers

+See the github education pack for many free promotions: https://education.github.com/pack

 ### DigitialOcean

-You should be able to get free credits using the following code: `DROPLET10`.
+DigitialOcean is one of the cheapest and lowest image providers.

 ### Amazon Web Services (AWS)